bortk/TuyaSmartthings/README.md

 You will need the local IP of the server for setup of Smartthings devices.
 To run the server, you need to have [Node.js](https://nodejs.org/) framework.

-Download the file TuyaSmartthingsGWServer.js
+1. Download the contents of git repo
+  `git clone https://github.com/bortk/TuyaSmartthings` or using Download ZIP from github
+2. Install dependencies
+  `npm install`

-Run the server
+3. Run the server
-  `node TuyaSmartthingsGWServer.js`
+  `npm start`

 ### Install the device handler code using the SmartThings IDE